I have recently returned from a trip to Afghanistan.

 Speaking of beards, many locals wear relatively short or no beards.
 Long bushy beards are associated with the Taliban and are not the best idea to import into Afghanistan.
 Some foreigners even got into some serious trouble in Wakhan, their long beards being a factor.
 Barbers’ services are cheap and many younger Afghanis keep their beards perfectly trimmed and styled.

-Language: The lingua franca in Afghanistan is Dari, a version of Persian similar to Farsi spoken in Iran.
+Language: The lingua franca in Afghanistan is Dari, a version of Persian similar to Farsi spoken in Iran and Tajik spoken in Tajikistan.
 Few people in Afghanistan speak English, and learning a few words of Dari is very much advisable.
-I started listening to videos and going through study books for Persian several months before my trip, and even the limited knowledge I gained helped me tremendously in Afghanistan.
+I started listening to videos and going through study books for Persian several months before my first trip, and even the limited knowledge I gained helped me tremendously in Afghanistan.
 I got to the point where locals could briefly be led to think that I was a local journalist (thanks to a tonne of photo equipment) of Tajik origin (not always the case, but Tajiks are considered to be lighter skinned compared to other ethnic groups in Afghanistan).

 The problem with Dari is that, compared to the Iranian version of the language, there aren’t that many study materials available.
 I chose to study Farsi spoken in Iran, only to find out, upon arrival in Afghanistan, that Iranians speak in a highly “over the top” manner, with some expressions so elaborate and dramatic that they sound almost comical to an average Dari speaker.
 As an example, a phrase “dastet dard nakoneh” (literally “may your hand not ache”, a common form of thank you in Iran) is equivalent to a joke in Afghanistan, often leading the parties to go through many more body parts which they wish upon another to not ache!